DashboardCode/BsMultiSelect/README.md

 # DashboardCode Multiselect plugin for Bootstrap 4
 *https://dashboardcode.github.io/BsMultiSelect/*

 There are many of such plugins but this is small since reuses maximum of bootrap 4 styles and code.
-It also follows Bootstrap 4 conventions and solutions.
+It also follows Bootstrap 4 conventions and use the same instruments (babel, rollup) so pretend to be a `boilerplate`.

 # Architecture